-I see lots of blog posts about "biggest blogging and business mistakes" that include mistakes like 'putting out a product before you have a following,' and 'not utilizing Pinterest,' etc. Well, I've been working for myself full-time for the past 5 and 1/2 years and while I've made lots of little mistakes like those along the way, they all pale in comparison to the biggest blogging blunder that occurred earlier this year:
+I see lots of blog posts about "biggest blogging and business mistakes" that include mistakes like 'putting out a product before you have a following,' and 'not utilizing Pinterest,' etc. Well, I've made lots of little mistakes like those along the way, they all pale in comparison to the biggest blogging blunder that occurred early in 2015:

 Copying someone else.

 Ugh.
 I've waited a few months to write this blog post simply because I was so ashamed and embarrassed that said blunder ever occurred in the first place!

 In fact, I debated about whether or not I should even share it, because well ... this particular mistake seemed to trump all of the other mistakes that get shared frequently.

 I mean ... it's pretty common to hear about how someone made the mistake of neglecting to start en e-mail list or how they neglected to be consistent with their blogging but ...

 Copying someone else?

 THAT is the Scarlet Letter of blogging mistakes, my friend!

 So while it's super embarrassing to share, if I can help prevent others from making the same mistake I did, then it's worth sharing.